 Over the next few years, the whole thing got out of hand, so in 1979 senior Army officials "put on the brakes."
 Army leadership allowed the Rangers to keep their black berets.
 In 1980, airborne troops were allowed to continue wearing the maroon version.
 But all other beret varieties were declared off-limits.

 The use of berets in the Air Force began in the 1970s.
 In 1979, enlisted personnel in the Tactical Air Control Party (TACP) AFSC (job) were authorized to wear the black beret.
 In 1984, two airmen from Pope Air Force Base, North Carolina submitted a design for the flash and crest design, which was approved for all TACP airman in 1985.
 Air Liaison Officers (ALOs) were also authorized to wear the black beret after they graduated from the Joint Firepower Control Course, conducted at Nellis Air Force Base, Nevada.

 Instead of the crest, they wear their rank insignia on the beret.
 Air Mobility Liaison Officers (AMLOs) were authorized to wear the black beret in the Air Force, as well.
 Now, every Air Force Battlefield Airmen (AF Special Ops) were a beret to signify their job.

 These days, the United States is on the low end of the spectrum among NATO allies in terms of the variety of berets worn by their military forces.

-While most country's military have four or five colors authorized for various segments, Turkey, Greece and Luxembourg have authorized only three colors for various segments of their forces.
+While most countries have four or five colors authorized for various military segments, Turkey, Greece, and Luxembourg have authorized only three colors for various segments of their forces.
 Belgium has seven and the United Kingdom has the most variation with nine.